VR LULLABY MACHINE: A multi-sensory feedback loop controlled by brainwaves

 This artwork/research project investigates human-computer integration in relation to pre-sleep.
 We created a feedback loop, forming a cycle of information that is shaped by a collusion between neural function and real-time art.
 The feedback loop involves sight, sound, touch, smell and taste.

-An Inter-Dream participant reclines on an interactive resting platform.
+An Inter-Dream audience member reclines on an interactive resting platform.
 They wear EEG and VR headsets.
 EEG headsets read the electrical activity that occurs in the brain.
-The participant uses their brain’s function to animate abstract visuals that are projected onto media surfaces at the rear of the space.
-A version of these projected visuals is also provided in VR so that participants can view the visuals with minimal physical effort.
+They use their brain’s function to animate abstract visuals that are projected onto media surfaces at the rear of the space.
+A version of these projected visuals is also provided in VR so that audiences can view the visuals with minimal physical effort.
 Their neural function also triggers audio loops as well as provides aromatic and gustatory feedback.

 Andrew Ogburn ~ Music Composer

-Thanks to: Florian ‘Floyd’ Mueller and the Exertion Games Lab, Centre for Game Design Research, RMIT University
+Thanks to: Florian ‘Floyd’ Mueller and the Exertion Games Lab, RMIT University